userfrosting/learn/10.users/01.user-accounts/docs.md

 #### Account verification

 By default, new accounts must be **verified** through email before they can be used.
 This ensures that new accounts are associated with a reachable email address, and helps to limit the number of fake accounts that are created on your site.
-A token is sent to the registered email address in the form of a link (`/account/verify`, which invokes `AccountController::verify`), and the account is activated when the user clicks the link.
+A token is sent to the registered email address in the form of a link (`/account/verify`, which invokes `VerifyAction`), and the account is activated when the user clicks the link.

 To disable this behavior, set the `site.registration.require_email_verification` configuration setting to `false`.